Amped 2: Multiplayer

 Amped 2 supports up to eight players on System Link or Xbox Live and allows split-screen on both.

 On Xbox Live there were five different game types such as, "Just Ride", "Trick Race", "High Score", "Best Trick", and "King of the Mountain".

 There are seven different courses which include, Breckenridge, Bear Mountain, Mount Hood, Laax, Mount Buller, Millicent, and New Zealand, and each course has at least two different drop points.

 Amped 2's multiplayer on Xbox Live brought a number of new features not seen in any other on-line game at the time.
 For instance, it was the first game on Xbox Live to integrate a player's career mode character to that of their Xbox Live character.
 During career mode, as the player completes tasks, they gain skill points which increase their character's abilities.
 This then translates to the player's Xbox Live character, therefore, giving individuals who have completed the career mode an advantage over those who have not.

 Many Xbox Live titles had a single host who controls the game options, but if that player were to quit their session, the entire game session would expire.
 However, in Amped 2, the host can choose to have either the winner, loser, or a random player of a session select the options for the following game.
 Also, if the host quits, the player with the next best connection gains hosting abilities rather than ending the game session.

+While Xbox Live for the original Xbox was shut down in 2010, Amped 2 is now playable online using replacement online servers for the Xbox called Insignia.